Nick Saban: 2010 season

-Alabama bounced back with a 23–10 win over Ole Miss, and followed that up with a 41–10 victory over Tennessee.
-After a bye week, Alabama suffered its second loss of the season, losing to #10 LSU, 24–21.
-The following week, Alabama bounced back at home defeating #17 Mississippi State, 30–10.
-The following week Alabama defeated Georgia State 63–7, the most points for Alabama since 1979.
-In the Iron Bowl, Alabama lost to in-state rival (and eventual BCS champions) #2 Auburn 28–27, snapping a 20-game home winning streak.
 In winning the game, Auburn overcame a 24–0 second quarter Alabama lead, thus marking the largest deficit any team had overcome to defeat the Crimson Tide in its football program's history.
 Alabama was selected to play in the 2011 Capital One Bowl and in their first-ever meeting, Alabama defeated #7 Michigan State 49–7 in the largest margin of victory in that bowl game's history.
 The bowl victory brought Alabama to 10–3 on the season and secured Alabama's third consecutive 10-win season.